F1rst-Unicorn/stocks/manual/development/deployment-testing.md

 To run the tests you need a mariadb stocks instance.
 It can be created by importing the deploy-server/config/schema.sql script into a newly created database.
 No data imports are needed.
-Then configure your profile for running inside the server/sentry pom.xml, or adapt your setup to match an existing environment.
+Then configure your profile for running inside the server pom.xml, or adapt your setup to match an existing environment.
 Then run the tests via 'mvn test' or from inside your IDE.

 ### System Tests